Atlanta mayor: 2 officers fired in 'excessive force' arrests

 “When wrong is wrong, we have to, as law enforcement, start dealing with it in the same manner that we would deal with it with non-law enforcement," Shields said.
 "For some reason, we’ve fallen into a gray area where there’s a separate set of rules for law enforcement, and if we want to get out of this space that we’re in now we have to change how we manage internally.”

 Shields said she experienced a broad range of emotions as just a few hours before she saw the video, another of her officers was seriously injured.
-A preliminary investigation indicates the officer was in an intersection on foot to block traffic from passing into an area where there were protesters when a person on an ATV approached at a high rate of speed and hit him.
+A preliminary investigation indicates the officer was standing in an intersection to direct traffic away from protesters when a person on an ATV approached at a high rate of speed and hit him.

-The officer suffered significant injuries to his legs and remained in the intensive care unit Sunday evening, Shields said, adding that she hopes he’ll be able to walk again.
-The ATV rider was taken into custody at the scene and to a hospital with non-life-threatening injuries.
+Officer Maximilian Brewer suffered significant injuries to his legs and remained in the intensive care unit Sunday evening, Shields said, adding that she hopes he’ll be able to walk again.

+The ATV rider, identified as 42-year-old Avery Goggans, was taken to a hospital with non-life-threatening injuries and charged with DUI, serious injury by vehicle, reckless driving, possession of marijuana and other traffic charges, police Sgt.
+John Chafee said in an email.